 - Contact the LCEC office at least 3 business days prior to the date you wish to be disconnected

 - Have your forwarding address available.

 - If new people are moving in, please work with them to help avoid an interruption of service.

-- LCEC accepts cash, check, money order and MasterCard or Visa credit/debit cards.
+- LCEC accepts cash, check, money order and MasterCard or Visa credit/debit cards at their offices.

 - You can pay by phone during regular business hours (Mastercard or Visa credit/debit cards or electronic check).

 - You can pay online with Mastercard or Visa credit/debit cards or electronic check.